quodlibet/mutagen/docs/user/filelike.rst

     MP3(fileobj=myfileobj)

-For loading, the file-like object has to implement the following interface:
+The file-like object has to implement the following interface (It's a limited subset of real file objects and StringIO/BytesIO)

 ::

     class IOInterface(object):
-        """This is the interface mutagen expects from custom file-like objects
+        """This is the interface mutagen expects from custom file-like objects.

+        For loading read(), tell() and seek() have to be implemented. "name" is optional.

+        For saving/deleting write(), flush() and truncate() have to be implemented in addition. fileno() is optional.
         """

+        # For loading

         def tell(self):
             """Returns he current offset as int.
 Always >= 0.